patello/build-camera/README.md

 ### Opt2.
 Docker installation
 1. Install Docker: Docker is required to build and run the Dockerfile.
 You can download Docker from the official website: [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
+2. Clone the repository: Clone the repository that contains the `Dockerfile` and `run_container.sh` files.
 3. Build the Docker image: Navigate to the directory containing the `Dockerfile` and run the following command to build the Docker image:

 	docker build -t your_image_name .